cer-hunter/OAR-CAS741/tests/README.md

 # Automated tests

-The folders and files for this folder are as follows:
+Please note all automated tests were executed using CircleCI: https://app.circleci.com/pipelines/github/cer-hunter

-test.py : contains all unit tests
+This folder contains the code for the unit tests to be executed, and the test-images folder which contains all of the testing inputs for the software.